Romaixn/habitica-party-up/README.md

 ## Overview

 Habitica Party Up! is a Go-based application that automates the process of inviting users to a Habitica party.
-This application fetches users looking for a party every 2 minutes and sends them an invitation automatically.
+This application fetches users looking for a party based on an interval and sends them an invitation automatically.

 ## Features

 - Fetches users looking for a Habitica party.
-- Invites users to a Habitica party every 2 minutes.
+- Invites users to a Habitica party on an interval.
 - Configurable API user and API key via environment variables or command-line flags.

 ## Prerequisites